wvlet/airframe/docs/airframe-rpc.md

 ### RPCContext

-Since Airframe 22.8.0, airframe-rpc introduced `RPCContext` for reading and writing the thread-local storage, and referencing the original HTTP request:
+Since Airframe 22.8.0, airframe-rpc introduced `RPCContext.current` for reading and writing the thread-local storage, and referencing the original HTTP request:

 ```scala
 import wvlet.airframe.http._